AudioKit/AudioKit/Sources/Audio/Internals/Engine/README.md

 ## To Do before it is ready for beta testers

-* Make new AudioPlayer with TimePitch embedded
+* Make node recorder functional and tested again
 * Search code for XXX: issues
-* Make node recorder functional and tested again
 * Use log instead of print where appropriate
 * Test and update all the subAudioKits that depend on AK, especial AudioKitEX
 * Test and update other repos that depend on AK, like Cookbook, Waveform